neo4j/neo4j-python-driver/docs/source/api.rst

 Auto-commit Transactions
 ========================
 Auto-commit transactions are the simplest form of transaction, available via :py:meth:`neo4j.Session.run`.
 These are easy to use but support only one statement per transaction and are not automatically retried on failure.

-Auto-commit transactions are also the only way to run ``PERIODIC COMMIT`` statements, since this Cypher clause manages its own transactions internally.
+Auto-commit transactions are also the only way to run ``PERIODIC COMMIT`` (only Neo4j 4.4 and earlier) or ``CALL {...} IN TRANSACTIONS`` (Neo4j 5.0 and newer) statements, since those Cypher clauses manage their own transactions internally.

 Example: